tmbern/Unit-3-Sprint3-Study-Guide/Unit_3_Sprint_3_Productization_And_Cloud_Study_Guide.md

 Write a Flask application that displays "Hello World!" to the local host (usually `127.0.0.1:5000` or `localhost:5000`)

 ## Questions of Understanding
 1. Flask is described as a "microframework" for developing web applications.
-What is a "microframework"?
+What is a "microframework"? it is a minimalistic web application framework.
+It doesnt have all the functionality of a full stack web application.
+Flask relies on a lot of third party packages to accomplish everything that you would need to do.
 2. What is another web development framework in Python?
+Django
 3. In this line of code: `APP = Flask(__name__)` What does `__name__` do? this is equal to the name of the module.
 If you run the App from a directory titled my_app then calling FLASK_APP=my_app would run the flask app.
 If the app is in a single file call demo.py then FLASK_APP=demo.py would run the application.
 4. What line of your code tells when and where "Hello World!" should be displayed? the decorator @app.route("/") tells the url location "/" would be the homepage. whenever we navigate to the 'localhost:5000/' page this would call the hello world function to display "Hello World!"
 5. What do we need to type into the terminal to run our flask application?
 FLASK_APP='name of file or directory where app is held' flask run